 Heavy snow accumulation has led to a wave of roof collapses in your area.
-With the threat of more snow on the horizon, we urge you to clear your roofs and decks to minimize the likelihood of a structural collapse.
+With the threat of more snow on the horizon, you may want to consider clearing your roofs and decks to minimize the likelihood of a structural collapse.
 To help prevent major damage as well as save money and stress this winter, please follow these guidelines:

 - When snow buildup occurs, use a roof rake with an extended handle to pull snow of the roof from the safety of the ground.